temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 (2) **Scope.**—For purposes of this section, vested benefits include benefits under the old-age and survivors insurance program and the disability insurance program under title II of the Social Security Act, to the extent attributable to wages and quarters of coverage credited as of the date of enactment of this Act.
 No additional quarters of coverage or benefit accruals shall be credited under title II for wages earned after such date.

-(3) **Definition.**—For purposes of this section, the term "actuarial value" has the meaning given in section 606(1), determined under assumptions prescribed by the Secretary of the Treasury by regulation, including interest rate, mortality, and disability assumptions.
+(3) **Definition.**-For purposes of this section, the term "actuarial value" has the meaning given in section 605(1), determined under assumptions prescribed by the Secretary of the Treasury by regulation, including interest rate, mortality, and disability assumptions.

 **(c) Transition to private retirement accounts for individuals under age 55.**—